-To obtain a PhD in communication and media studies from the SOJC, you’ll need to complete approximately 81 graduate course credits beyond the master’s level and at least 18 dissertation credits.
-This includes a core sequence you’ll complete in your first year as well as courses in research methods, a media studies specialty, and a field outside the SOJC.
-After passing comprehensive exams, you’ll apply what you’ve learned to original research and a dissertation that contributes to the field.
+To obtain a PhD in Communication and Media Studies from the SOJC, you’ll need to complete approximately 81 graduate course credits beyond the master’s level.
+The credits include a core sequence you'll take in your first year as well as coursework in research methods, a communication and media studies specialty, and a field outside the SOJC, plus at least 18 dissertation credits.
+After passing comprehensive exams and receiving dissertation proposal approval, ideally no later than fall term of your third year, you’ll apply what you’ve learned to original research and a dissertation that contributes to the field.

 To see which order most students take these courses, see our sample schedule.
 Consult the UO Class Schedule to find out when these courses are offered and register.